sdhengsoft/SDH-HUD/README.md

 ## Note ##
 Most of the HUD is not eRacing game specific.
 The tyre LEDs are currently specific to R3E.
-HUD has only been tested with R3E and AMS2.
+HUD has only been tested with R3E, AMS2 and AC.

 ## Installation ##